Lsquared13/dappbot-api-lambda/README.md

   "data": {
     "method": "read",
-    "exists": "<BOOLEAN: Whether or not an item was found>", "item": "<DAPP_ITEM: The DappItem matching the specified DappName>" },
+    "exists": "<BOOLEAN: Whether or not an item was found>", "item": "<DAPP_ITEM: The DappItem matching the specified Id>" },
   "err": null
 }